rackerlabs/technical-blog/_posts/2020-04-29-enable-oracle-audits-at-the-operating-system-level.md

 #### Step 4: Restart the RAC database

-Use the following steps to restart the RAC database on RAC1/RAC2 in a rolling fashion:
+Use the following steps to restart the RAC database on RAC1 and RAC2 in a rolling fashion:

 a) Run the following commands on RAC2: